-On behalf of the board of directors and employees of the Legal Services Society (LSS or the society), I am pleased to present you with our service plan for 2009/2010 - 2011/2012.
+On behalf of the board of directors and employees of the Legal Services Society (LSS), I am pleased to present you with our revised service plan for 2009/2010 - 2011/2012.
+This plan was prepared under the board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The plan is consistent with the BC government's strategic priorities and fiscal plan.
+The board is accountable for the contents of the plan, including the selection of performance measures and targets.